 - Greyromantic: You experience romantic attraction infrequently.

-- Demiromantic: You experience romantic attraction infrequently, and when you do it’s only after developing a strong emotional connection to someone.
+- Demiromantic: You experience romantic attraction infrequently and only after developing a strong emotional connection to someone.

-- Heteroromantic: You’re only romantically attracted to people of a different gender to you.
+- Heteroromantic: You’re romantically attracted only to people of a gender different from your own.

 - Polyromantic: You’re romantically attracted to people of many — not all — genders.